HackBugs/Git-and-GitHub-Commands/README.md

 git add index.html -- this cmd use for "staged" signle file - that will add in list to ready for commit git add . <- if we want to add multiple files in one click

-git commit -m "what your message" <-- it meant you deploy your code on github successfully
-git push origin main < this cmd will finally push your code on github
+git commit -m "what your message" <-- it meant you deploy your code on github successfully git remote add origin https://github.com/HackBugs/PHP-code-form-wirh-SQL.git git push origin main < this cmd will finally push your code on github

 git remote add origin <-- link-> < when create new repo on github